(Last updated on August 5, 2024.)

 Guidelines for preparing Koto scores

-Scores for Koto needs chords and multi-voices (for left and right hand playing) as well as scale information.
+Scores for Koto need chords and multi-voices (for left and right-hand playing) as well as scale information.

 Assign notes for right hand fingers to voice 1, and notes for left hand fingers (pizzicato) to voice 2 (or 3 or 4).